 I have worked in the film and television industry for thirty-five years now.
 And I find there is one really easy way to tell whether someone understands their own story or not.

 Can they write a logline for it?

 I am not saying that writing a logline gives you the ability to write great scripts, but using your logline a professional will be able to assess whether your concept rocks – or sucks.

 A good logline is the DNA of the story.

-I know, it’s a tired metaphor, but here I mean it quite literally.
-If you have a strong concept, the logline already contains – or implies – all the critical ingredients of the story.
-In other words, I believe that for each logline there is one best way of developing that story.
+It’s a tired metaphor, but it works.
+If you have a strong concept, the logline already contains – or implies – all the critical ingredients of the story; its DNA if it were.

-There are instances when nothing else will help you.
-All you really need is a concise, one-sentence summary of your story.
+In my view, there are two instances when you really need a concise, one-sentence summary of your story.

 Audiences can sometimes be teased using colourful details about aspects other than the story.
 Producers need to know as much as possible, in as little time as possible.

 Your logline must cover the full story

 Many flawed loglines only set up the inciting incident.
 They cover the ‘what if’ event that kicks off the story, but don’t promise us much for the second act, where the meat of the story should sit.